sedaro/sedaro-python/sedaro/README.md

 ### Statistics

 Summary statistics are calculated for certain state variables.
+They become available shortly after a simulation finishes running.

 To fetch the statistics for a simulation, use `stats`: